pelican-plugins/linkclass/README.md

 [![Downloads](https://img.shields.io/pypi/dm/pelican-linkclass)](https://pypi.org/project/pelican-linkclass/)
 [![License](https://img.shields.io/pypi/l/pelican-linkclass?color=blue)](https://www.gnu.org/licenses/agpl-3.0.en.html)

-This Pelican plugin allows you to set the class attribute of `<a>` elements (generated in Markdown by `[ext](link)`) according to whether the link is external (i.e., starts with `http://` or `https://`) or internal to the Pelican-generated site.
+This Pelican plugin lets you to set the class attribute of `<a>` elements (generated in Markdown by `[ext](link)`), depending on whether the link is external (i.e., starts with `http://` or `https://`) or internal to the Pelican-generated site.

-For now, this plugin only works with Markdown.
-It has been tested with version 3.0+ of the Python-Markdown module and may not work with previous versions.
+Currently, this plugin only works with Markdown.
+It has been tested with version 3.0+ of the Python-Markdown module and may not work with earlier versions.

 Installation